Parallel Mothers: Critical response

-Penélope Cruz won a Volpi Cup for Best Actress for her performance.
+Penélope Cruz won the Volpi Cup for Best Actress for her performance in the film.

-At its opening night world premiere, the movie received a nine-minute standing ovation from Venice Film Festival attendees in the Sala Grande.
+At its opening night world premiere, the film received a nine-minute standing ovation from Venice Film Festival attendees in the Sala Grande.
 It was submitted to be the Spanish entry to the 94th Academy Awards alongside Mediterraneo: The Law of the Sea and The Good Boss, but the latter film was the final official selection.

+Metacritic, which uses a weighted average, assigned the film a score of 88 out of 100, based on 46 critics, indicating "universal acclaim".

-Filmmaker and playwright Florian Zeller praised the film, saying "They are mothers, sisters or daughters, and with his incredible talent as a writer, which places his characters at the heart of his scenarios, Pedro Almodóvar builds complex emotional stories, missed appointments and intertwined destinies."
+Filmmaker and playwright Florian Zeller praised the film, saying: "They are mothers, sisters or daughters, and with his incredible talent as a writer, which places his characters at the heart of his scenarios, Pedro Almodóvar builds complex emotional stories, missed appointments and intertwined destinies."

 Top ten lists

 The film appeared on many film critics' top ten lists for 2021.